 All eligible non-EU/EEA applicants are considered for a scholarship as part of the academic assessment.

 The scholarships are allocated to students with excellent academic performance.

 You do not apply for a scholarship, as all eligible non-EU/EEA applications will be taken into consideration for a scholarship.
 Therefore, there is no separate application form.

 If you receive a scholarship, you will be notified together with the offer of admission.
 You have not been granted a scholarship, if the offer of admission does not include information about the scholarship.

 Danish Governmental Scholarship for 2nd year students

 Each year the Faculty of Health and Medical Sciences consider the academic performance of fee-paying students who have completed the first year at the faculty regarding a full 1-year scholarship.
 The number of scholarship is very limited.
 It is our expectation to award approximately 2 scholarships for 2nd year students per academic year.
-The scholarship will be awarded each September.

 The very best student will be awarded a scholarship to cover both tuition fees and living expenses for the 2nd year of their programme.